tbjgolden/media-query-fns/README.md

 console.log(toEnglishString(maxWidthQuery));
 // 'if width ≤ 1200px'
 console.log(toEnglishString(complexQuery));
-// 'if (is screen AND color = 24-bit)'
+// 'if (is screen AND monochrome)'
-// note: (orientation) is always true, so it's removed for brevity
+// note: (orientation) without "landscape" or "portrait" is always true, so it's removed for brevity
 ```

 ## Considerations & Caveats

-This library doesn't support calc because it [follows the spec](https://www.w3.org/TR/mediaqueries-4/#ref-for-media-feature%E2%91%A0%E2%93%AA).
+This library doesn't support calc because it [follows the spec](https://www.w3.org/TR/mediaqueries-5/#ref-for-media-feature%E2%91%A0%E2%93%AA).

 Many browsers do support calc to some extent, but they probably shouldn't as it opens up a Pandora's box of nasty edge cases that would lead to browser inconsistencies (without a spec to unify them, anyway).